marianmeres/demino/README.md

 "Demino" (Deno minimal) - minimalistic web server framework built on top of the Deno's built-in HTTP server, providing **routing**, **middlewares support**, **error handling**, and more...

-The API is designed to resemble the Express-like look and feel.

 ## Installation

 ```sh